scipy-conference/scipy_proceedings/README.md

 There will be a server online building open pull requests at http://procbuild.scipy.org.

-Authors, you should check to ensure that your local builds match the papers built on this site.
+Authors: you should check to ensure that your local builds match the papers built on this site.
 Please create an issue if they do not match.

 Reviewers: You should be able to pull a built PDF for review from there.

-## For organizers
+## For organisers

+### Instructions for Publishers

 To information about how to manage the whole proceedings, please see `publisher/README.md` and `publisher/Makefile`.

+### Instructions for Editors

+As reviewers review papers, editors should apply **labels** to the PR to flag the current state of the review process.
+  - The **labels** in question are:
+    - **needs-more-review** if the paper needs further review,
+    - **pending-comment** if the paper is waiting on an authors' response, or
+    - **unready** if the paper is not ready for the proceedings.

+Editors should come to a final 'ready', 'unready' decision before the **Final Editorial Decisions for Proceedings Contents** deadline.